 Indonesian Most Common Texting Slang

-Just like any other language, Indonesians use words that don’t exist in an Indonesian-English dictionary.
+Just like any other language, Indonesians use words that don’t exist in an Indonesian-English dictionary which are usually use as texting slang.
 The Indonesian language is constantly evolving and develops differently as the young generation interacts with one another.
 Many new words or slangs are being created and become viral fast because of massive social media use.

 Abbreviations and shortenings are so common because Indonesian can usually be understood without the full set of grammatical prefixes and suffixes.
 When the meanings get more complex, the affixes come out and the words get longer.